manfred-lindmark/gpt-sw3-finetune/README.md

 ```

 ## Inference: just generating text
+The file "generate_text.py" is meant for testing inference on the finetuned model.
+Edit the file to set a text generation prompt, generation length or sampling settings.
+You can compare with the base by setting USE_LORA to True/False.
+The generated text is saved to "generated_text/output.txt", and each run will be appended to the same file.

 ## Training
+Run "train_gpt-sw3_qlora.py" to train a QLORA adapter model to a base GPT model.
+All settings can be changed by editing the file.

 ## Troubleshooting Python environment
 New versions of the required Python packages are frequently released so if there are any problems you should follow the installation guides for each of them to check their compatibility.

 ## Troubleshooting training
 Learning rate is a good first step to try increasing/decreasing.